Top-Ranger/harbour-kanji/README.md

 =====================

 The database "kanjidb.sqlite3" is based on the KANJIDIC2 dictionary file (http://www.csse.monash.edu.au/~jwb/kanjidic2/).
-These file is the property of the Electronic Dictionary Research and Development Group (http://www.edrdg.org/), and is used in conformance with the Group's licence (see kanjidic2.license.html).
+These file is the property of the Electronic Dictionary Research and Development Group (http://www.edrdg.org/), and is used in conformance with the Group's licence (http://www.edrdg.org/edrdg/licence.html).
 The database file is therefore under the same license.
+See cc4.0-by-sa.license.html for more details.

 About SKIP
 ==========

 The SKIP (System of Kanji Indexing by Patterns) system for ordering kanji was developed by Jack Halpern (Kanji Dictionary Publishing Society at http://www.kanji.org/), and is used with his permission.
+See cc4.0-by-sa.license.html for more details.